Emmanuelle Guyon, the mirror of your emotions

 "Eagle eye" ring with blue fluorite

-Fluorite, abundantly found in nature, derives its name from the Latin "Fluere," meaning "melting" or "to melt."
+Fluorite, which is abundantly found in nature, derives its name from the Latin word "fluere," meaning "to flow" or "to melt."

-It is typically found in granite rock veins.
-The largest fluorite crystal ever discovered was reportedly located in Russia, measuring 2.12 meters in height and weighing 16 tonnes.
+Fluorite is typically found in granite rock veins and is often associated with other minerals such as quartz, calcite, and barite.
+The largest fluorite crystal ever discovered was reportedly located in Russia, measuring 2.12 meters in height and weighing 16 tons, demonstrating the impressive size these formations can reach.

-In industry, fluorite is primarily used to produce hydrofluoric acid, essential in aluminum processing.
-It is also widely used in the production of enamel, translucent glass, and eyeglasses.
+In industry, fluorite is primarily used to produce hydrofluoric acid, which is essential in aluminum processing.
+It is also widely used in the production of enamel, translucent glass, and eyeglass lenses.
+Additionally, due to its low dispersion properties, fluorite is valuable in optical applications, making it ideal for crafting lenses and prisms.

 Mines: Pakistan, Russia, Czech Republic, Peru, Germany, Spain, China, Switzerland, Mexico and South Africa.